≡ Menu

 2. An extrusion is then performed on the dry blend to add water and steam.

-3. A combination of steps such as heating, cooling, and variations of pressure is executed here to weave together the blended proteins.
+3. A combination of steps, such as heating, cooling, and variations of pressure, is executed here to weave together the blended proteins.

 4. The formed woven protein is then cut into pieces to expedite the freezing process and assist in the final manufacturing process.

-Manufacturing steps that are performed in Beyond Meat’s co-manufacturers’ facilities :
+Manufacturing steps that are performed in Beyond Meat’s co-manufacturers facilities :

 6. The frozen pieces of woven protein are then passed to Beyond Meat’s co-manufacturers for further processing.
 During this step, flavors and other ingredients are added and combined.

-5. Distribution
+A6.
+Distribution

-6. Sales, Marketing and Consumers Reach
+A7.
+Sales, Marketing, and Consumers Reach

 Sales

 Beyond Meat has a 36-person strong sales team as of Dec 31, 2020.
+The sales team is organized into four divisions: retail, foodservice, international, and strategic partnerships.

 Field Marketing Representatives

-The role of the field marketing representatives is to provide samples of Beyond Meat’s products directly to consumers at stores and at events.
+Other than a sales team, Beyond Meat also created a team of field marketing representatives.
+The role of the field marketing representatives is to provide samples of Beyond Meat’s products directly to consumers at stores and events.

-These field events help promote consumers’ awareness of Beyond Meat’s core missions and to drive sales for the company’s plant-based products.
+The 2019 annual report shows more than 2,000 such events, with approximately 428,000 samples distributed.
+These field events help promote consumers’ awareness of Beyond Meat’s core missions and drive sales for the company’s plant-based products.

 Digital Marketing and Social Media

-Beyond Meat also has been actively engaging consumers via social and digital media to drive brand awareness and interest in the company’s plant-based meat products.
+Beyond Meat has also been actively engaging consumers via social and digital media to drive brand awareness and interest in the company’s plant-based meat products.

 In this aspect, Beyond Meat has partnered with a network of brand ambassadors to develop a strong following of celebrities from the world of sports and entertainment who share the company’s core values and missions.

-As of Dec 31, 2020, the company has 440,000 Facebook followers, 970,000 Instagram followers, and more than 118,000 Twitter followers as well as roughly 93,000 LinkedIn followers.
+As of Dec 31, 2020, the company has 440,000 Facebook followers, 970,000 Instagram followers, more than 118,000 Twitter followers, and roughly 93,000 LinkedIn followers.

 Conclusion

-The company is one of the fastest-growing food companies in the U.S. and possibly in the world.
+Beyond Meat is a new force to be reckoned with in the food industry.
+The company has been one of the fastest-growing food companies in the U.S. and possibly the world.

 References and Credits